 Relax at St James’s Park

 Let’s not forget the park itself.
 It gets its name a leper hospital, of all things.
 A beautiful oasis of calm in the busy city centre, it has quite a few secrets for you to discover.
 You have the option to visit the world-famous resident pelicans or take a walk to the Buckingham Palace.
 Had a busy day?
-Buy a newspaper, a coffee and rent a deck chair for a relaxing lounge in the sun (deckchairs are only available during the warm season).
+Buy a newspaper, a coffee and rent a deck chair for a relaxing lounge in the sun.
+Please note that deckchairs are only available during the warm season.

 Being the oldest of all the Royal Parks in London, St James’s Park boasts impressive landscaping, mature trees and a diverse bird population .
 Various parts of the park, such as the Duck Island and the Pelican Rock, are named after the resident waterfowl.
 Park keepers feed the pellican population every day at 2.30pm, and it’s a sight to behold.
 This takes place near the Duck Island cottage.
 But admire from afar – feeding and petting the pelicans is not allowed!

 If you get peckish whilst there, there is a cafe in the park itself (look for a wooden pavillion).
 Food there can vary in quality, so I wouldn’t recommend it for a full meal.
 However, if you are just looking to have a coffee and a pastry whilst observing the natural life around you, it’s the perfect spot.
 The pastries are fresh and the surroundings are pleasant, especially if it’s summer and you can sit outside.